monome/norns/readme-update.md

 `version.txt` simply contains the version (ie `180401`) and is copied to `~/update` (which is later read by matron).

-files relevant to matron, crone, or maiden should be kept in respective subfolders in the archive.
+files relevant to matron, atropos, or maiden should be kept in respective subfolders in the archive.

 ## preparation of an update